NeuroBench/neurobench/README.md

 TODO: pip install

 ### Development
-To run the code, poetry can be used to maintain a virtualenv consistent with a deployment environment.
+If you clone the repo directly for development, poetry can be used to maintain a virtualenv consistent with a deployment environment.
 In the `algorithms_benchmarks` folder run:
 ```
 poetry install
 poetry run python neurobench/examples/gsc.py